farski/awholenother.com/_posts/2023-07-28-wrapping-cloudformation-parameter-list-items-with-additional-data.md

     Type: CommaDelimitedList
 ```

 you may find that somewhere in the template you need to augment those values with a prefix or a suffix.
-A common situation would be converting a bucket name (e.g., `MyBuckt`) into a complete ARN (e.g., `arn:aws:s3:::MyBucket`), as would be required in an IAM policy.
+A common situation would be converting a bucket name (e.g., `MyBucket`) into a complete ARN (e.g., `arn:aws:s3:::MyBucket`), as would be required in an IAM policy.

 Getting a little bit clever with string functions makes this possible.
 To add a prefix before each value (`arn:aws:s3:::`)